In this article

 • Travel: This includes any interest on purchases like fuel, airfare, hotel stays, food, and other travel-related expenses you incur as a result of your business operations.

-• Entertainment: You can deduct interest rates for entertainment purchases—that is, as long as the entertainment is for business purposes.
+• Entertainment: You can deduct interest expenses for entertainment purchases—that is, as long as the entertainment is for business purposes.
 This includes things like taking your employees or clients out to dinner and a show.

 • Office supplies: Any interest paid on balances that are the result of office equipment purchases can be written off.